labex-labs/open-source-labs/sklearn/official-examples/lab-plot-nca-classification/steps_raw.md

-# Nearest Neighbors Classification with and without Neighborhood Components Analysis
+# With and Without Neighborhood Components Analysis

 ## Introduction

-This lab will show how to compare nearest neighbors classification with and without Neighborhood Components Analysis (NCA).
+This lab will show how to compare With and Without Neighborhood Components Analysis (NCA).
 We will plot the class decision boundaries given by a Nearest Neighbors classifier when using the Euclidean distance on the original features, versus using the Euclidean distance after the transformation learned by Neighborhood Components Analysis.
 The latter aims to find a linear transformation that maximizes the (stochastic) nearest neighbor classification accuracy on the training set.
 We will use the Iris dataset which contains 3 classes of 50 instances each.

 ## Steps